Mzimec/RayTracer/README.md

 [RayTracer](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/RayTracer.cs)

-Ray Tracer is using Perspective Camera as Ray Generator.
-[Camera](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/Camera.cs)
+Ray Tracer is using Perspective Camera as Ray Generator -- [Camera](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/Camera.cs).
 It has two types path tracing and direct tracing which can be runed.
 The tracer has option to render using multiple threads.
 Each thread renders one tile of a image.
 Raytracer is using jittering as a antialiasing method to reduce unwanted effects such a Moire effect.